thecocode/blog-a-thon/README.md

 ### When does this end?

-- The challenge ends on March 31, 2023.
+- The challenge ends on April 30, 2023.

 ### How to participate?